szymonjan/wtframework_mod/README.md

 You can now use this page object you created like this:

-	from wtframework.wtf.web.PageFactory import PageFactory
+	from wtframework.wtf.web.pages import PageFactory
-	from pages.YourPageObjectFile import YourPageObject
+	from pages.homepage import HomePage
 	...
-	your_page_object = PageFactory.create_page(webdriver, YourPageObject)
+	homepage = PageFactory.create_page(HomePage)
-	your_page_object.do_something(params)
+	homepage.login(username, password) # you will need to implement this part.

 Alternatively, you can use the WebUtils to wait for the page to load.
-This will allow you to specify a timeout period to wait for this page to finish loading.
+This will allow you to specify a timeout period (in seconds) to wait for this page to finish loading.

-	from wtframework.wtf.web.WebUtils import WebUtils
+	from wtframework.wtf.web.pages import PageUtils
 	...
-	slow_loading_page = WebUtils.wait_until_page_loaded(webdriver, MyPage, 60)
+	slow_loading_page = PageUtils.wait_until_page_loaded(YourPageClass, 60)

 Note: This will use the PageObject's `_validate_page()` to check if the page is matching the expected page.
-It's good to not use URL validation in cases you expect the page to take a long time to load, and instead verify on a list of expected elements you want to have loaded.
+It's good to not use a web element in addition to URL or title validation, that way the page validation does not happen until page content appears on the screen.

 Once you have created a PageOjbect, you'll want to go in and edit the file and make any changes to the mappings and page verification routines.
 As a good practice, it's good